kubernetes/enhancements/keps/sig-api-machinery/4346-informer-metrics/README.md

 https://storage.googleapis.com/k8s-triage/index.html
 -->

-- <test>: <link to test coverage>
+We will have extensive integration testing of the union code in the `test/integration/metrics` package.

+- When enabling `InformerMetrics` feature gate, ensure the metrics will be exposed.
+Ensure the metrics subsystem/label/granularity is correct.
-When the informers and reflectors are stopped, ensure the reference metrics will be removed.
+- When the informers and reflectors are stopped, ensure the reference metrics will be removed.

 ##### e2e tests